Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Results and findings: Interviews with fact-checkers

 \subsection{Communication and avoiding duplication}

-Communication within the teams in fact-checking organizations (Fig.~\ref{fig:communication}) is not usually considered an issue, whereas fact-checkers utilize traditional communication channels together with freely available tools (e.g. Google Docs, instant messaging services).
-Nevertheless, inter-organizational and preferably international communication is very important for fact-checkers as they need 1) to be aware of the fact-checks that are being verified or published, and 2) for the coordination with other fact-checkers worldwide.
+Communication within fact-checking teams (Fig.~\ref{fig:communication}) is generally not perceived as problematic.
+Teams typically rely on traditional communication channels and freely available tools such as Google Docs and instant messaging services.
+However, interorganizational—and especially international—communication is considered crucial, as fact-checkers need: 1) to stay informed about fact-checks currently being verified or published, and 2) to coordinate efforts with colleagues worldwide.

-And it is the coordination of fact-checkers with other organizations globally (Fig.~\ref{fig:communication}) that our respondents considered problematic.
-Even though fact-checkers search for fact-checks from other organizations, they have been aware of just about some of the published fact-checks.
-Communication or some autonomated identification of misinformation among the fact-checking and journalistic organizations globally is also important to identify local misinformation in one's country quicker, as this fact-checker (P2) responded:
+It is precisely this global coordination (Fig.~\ref{fig:communication}) that respondents identified as a challenge.
+While fact-checkers actively search for fact-checks from other organizations, they are usually aware of only a fraction of those published.
+Improving communication or implementing autonomated systems for identifying misinformation across fact-checking and journalistic organizations could accelerate also the identification of local misinformation, as one fact-checker (P2) explained:

 \begin{quote} \emph{``As an international team, we {[}can internally{]} share information {[}about misinformation in individual countries{]}. {[}In this way{]}, we can predict that the same misinformation will appear {[}in our country as well{]}.
 It can originate on the opposite side of the world, or many times the fake news comes from Germany; we know that there is a probability that it will appear to us, too, and mostly we are right.''} \end{quote}